1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 The BSB-LAN software can be configured by adjusting the settings in the file *BSB_lan_config.h*.
 For this purpose, all possible settings are listed below in the same order as in the file BSB_lan_config.h.
 It is therefore advisable to work through the settings point by point.

 *Note:
-To 'uncomment' a definement for making it active means to delete the two slashes in front of the hashtag.
-To 'comment out' a definement means to deactivate it by adding two slashes in front of the hashtag.
+To 'activate' or a definement you have to delete the two slashes in front of the hashtag, to 'deactivate' a definement you have to add two slashes in front of the hashtag.
 E.g.:
 A deactivated definement: `//#define XYZ`
 An activated definement: `#define XYZ`*